 - Select Recording Audio from the Find and Fix Other Problems section.
 Follow the steps and click Run troubleshooter.

-- Check to see if Windows Update Troubleshooter fixes the microphone problem with your internal or external Microphone.
+- Check to see if your internal or external microphone trouble is fixed by Windows Update Troubleshooter.
 Also, try the Speech Troubleshooter to fix your microphone.

 Check the Sound Settings Menu